Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 </p>

   - Dashboard lets you change or update your account/profile information
-  - Profile must be completed to be able to buy itms from the shop, notification will be given if profile is incomplete.
+  - Profile must be completed to be able to buy products from the shop, a notification will be given and redirect will be initiated if the profile is incomplete.

 ### Register page
 <p align="center">
 <img src="/static/images/HUNTINT/Account/Register.png" width="40%">
 </p>

-  - Username, name, email and password is required to create an account.
+  - Username, name, email and password are required to create an account.
   - Username must be unique.
   - Password should not be short, must contain at least 8 characters and should not be common.
-  - As soon as the user creates its username they are redirected to home page.
+  - As soon as the user creates its username they are redirected to the home page.

 ### Login page
 <p align="center">